 That’s it!
 This candle making tutorial can be used with any type of jar or glass… the possibilities are endless!
 I absolutely love making candles and I hope that this DIY will help you love it too!

-If you loved this poured candle tutorial… then you will love our latest version of this project!
-The Tinted Mason Jar Candle!
-Easily tint the jar instead of coloring the wax!
+If you loved this poured candle tutorial… then you will love our latest versions of this project!

 As with all our DIY tutorials, if you create one of our projects please send us a picture or a trackback – We Love Seeing Your Creativity!
 If you use Instagram or Twitter please use the hashtag #SomethingTurquoiseDIY.
 Happy Crafting!